-I. Project Description
+II.
+Project Description

-This proposed \$11,009,895 Northeast Texas Rail Preservation and Economic Development Project - Rail Rehabilitation Project is a collaborative effort of the lead applicant Northeast Texas Rural Rail Transportation District (NETEX), Blacklands Railroad (BLR), and the local/regional Economic Development Corporations (EDC's).
-Rehabilitation will occur from Milepost (MP) 555, west of Greenville, Texas, to Milepost (MP) 524, west of Sulphur Springs, Texas (Segment II) and from Milepost (MP) 524, to Milepost (MP) 489.4 near Winfield, Texas (Segment III).
+The proposed rehabilitation will occur from Milepost (MP) 555, west of Greenville, Texas, to Milepost (MP) 524, west of Sulphur Springs, Texas (Segment II) and from Milepost (MP) 524, to Milepost (MP) 489.4 near Winfield, Texas (Segment III).
 The total distance is 65.6 miles of mainline track and 4 miles of sidings and spurs.
-All work will be done on existing Rights of Way.
+All work will be done on existing rights-of-way.
 No bridge work is included in this grant application.
 The total project area is high-lighted in green and yellow on the system map in Figure 1.
-Segment I is not included in this project proposal.
+Segment I (high-lighted in red) is not included in this project proposal.